nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 By default, nginx Master process will create a Worker process for every CPU core in the system.
 If you reload NGINX while watching top, you will see the new Workers created with new PIDs, and old Workers disappear as they are terminated.

-Or use can use another Linux command `ps |grep nginx` to see the nginx processes:
+Or use can use another Linux command `ps aux|grep nginx` to see the nginx processes:

 ```bash
 ##Sample output##